The Complete Guide to Traffic Control: Purpose, Devices, and Best Practices

 Traffic control devices like orange cones, delineators, and similar tools serve multiple purposes related to safety and traffic flow.
 Examples include:

-• Guiding drivers under emergency conditions
+- Guiding drivers under emergency conditions.

-• Safely directing traffic flow
+- Safely directing traffic flow.

-• Warning drivers of hazards and visibly marking key areas
+- Warning drivers of hazards and visibly marking key areas.

-• Creating safe paths for drivers to follow while navigating a specific area
+- Creating safe paths for drivers to follow while navigating a specific area.

 Road crews frequently use traffic cones to signify hazards and direct traffic a certain way.
 For example, they may be present in situations where children are playing or potentially crossing a road.
 Delineators are most often used to create lanes and help drivers navigate detours, lane shifts, and similar situations.

-Like road signs, cones and delineators typically leverage bright colors, reflective surfaces, lights, etc. to boost visibility.
+Like road signs, cones and delineators typically leverage bright colors, reflective surfaces, lights, etc to boost visibility.

 Water barricades

-• More flexible, reducing vehicle damage in case of vehicle impact
+- More flexible, reducing vehicle damage in case of vehicle impact.

-• Lightweight and easy to transport when empty
+- Lightweight and easy to transport when empty.

-• Versatile, thanks to their ability to connect to one another
+- Versatile, thanks to their ability to connect to one another.

-• Highly visible, as they’re usually either brightly colored, covered with reflective surfaces, or both
+- Highly visible, as they’re usually either brightly colored, covered with reflective surfaces, or both.

 Traffic signals

-Traffic signals provide automated regulation for traffic flow by deciding who has the right-of-way at a given intersection, as well as telling drivers what to do (and not do) under various conditions.
+Traffic signals provide automated regulation for traffic flow by deciding who has the right-of-way at a given intersection, as well as telling drivers what to do (and what not do) under various conditions.

 They’re an essential part of keeping intersections organized, boosting traffic capacity, and attracting attention.
-They can also be used to interrupt heavy traffic as needed to assist road crews, allow pedestrians to cross, etc.
+They can also be used to interrupt heavy traffic, as needed, to assist road crews, allow pedestrians to cross, etc.

 Traffic signals work via a phasing system to keep traffic flowing smoothly through an intersection.
 In traffic control, a phase describes a particular action or movement that won’t conflict with any other action or movement.